kubesphere/website/content/en/docs/project-user-guide/application-workloads/container-image-settings.md

 If you create Deployments in a multi-cluster project, select a replica scheduling mode under **Replica Scheduling Mode**:

 - **Specify Replicas**: select clusters and set the number of Pod replicas in each cluster.
 - **Specify Weights**: select clusters, set the total number of Pod replicas in **Total Replicas**, and specify a weight for each cluster.
 The Pod replicas will be proportionally scheduled to the clusters according to the weights.
+To change weights after a Deployment is created, click the name of the Deployment to go to its details page and change weights under **Weights** on the **Resource Status** tab.

 If you create StatefulSets in a multi-cluster project, select clusters and set the number of Pod replicas in each cluster under **Pod Replicas**.